esp-rs/book/src/writing-your-own-application/no-std-applications/interrupt.md

 }
 ```

-There are quite a lot new things here.
+There are quite a lot of new things here.

 First thing is the `static BUTTON`.
 We need it since in the interrupt handler we have to clear the pending interrupt on the button and we somehow need to pass the button from main to the interrupt handler.